 Bowel preparation for a colonoscopy isn’t pleasant, but must be done correctly and completely, or the entire examination (including bowel preparation) may have to be repeated.

 Bowel preparation works like a strong laxative to quickly eliminate solid waste from the digestive tract, resulting in diarrhea (and necessitating easy access to a toilet while completing the preparation process).

 The exact colonoscopy preparation instructions depend on the bowel preparation your colonoscopist has selected for you, the time of your colonoscopy, any prior experience you’ve had with preparations and on your medical history.

-Some of the most commonly prescribed bowel preparations are:
+Some of the most common bowel preparations are: